sasormunen/critical_drift/README.md

 # IFRI-model
 Here you can find the code for simulating the directed adaptive IFRI-model described in the paper *Critical drift in a neuro-inspired adaptive network*.
-When the adaptation rules are turned off, the model corresponds to the standard SIRS-model in epidemiological studies; in short, firing (F) nodes activate their inactive neighbors stochastically at a constant rate, and then enter a refractory (R) period before transitioning back to inactive (I).
+When the adaptation rules are turned off, the model corresponds to the standard SIRS model in epidemiological studies; in short, firing (F) nodes activate their inactive neighbors stochastically at a constant rate, and then enter a refractory (R) period before transitioning back to inactive (I).
 When the adaptation rules are on, firing nodes lose links at rate *l* while new links are created between random nodes at rate *g*.

 The dynamics and topology are evolved with the Gillespie algorithm.
 The implementation uses the *networkx* package.